Study in Dublin

-A decision on your application will be made after the beginning of semester two of the 2016/17 academic year.
+A decision on your application will be made after the deadline listed above.
 This is because part of the assessment will be based on the results of examinations taken in semester one.

-The figures below reflect the number of places available in the 2017/18 academic year.
+The following number of places are available in the 2019/20 academic year.

 If you have not received an offer by the end of the application process or if you decide not to take up an offer you will study in Beijing for Stage 4.
 You will continue to be taught through English by UCD Lecturers and you will still receive both a UCD and BJUT degree upon graduation.
 These degrees carry the same advantages and benefits as those of students who study in Dublin.
 These degrees will be of great benefit to you if you wish to follow postgraduate and career opportunities overseas.
 If you are concerned about your future opportunities please communicate with your Student Advisor or the BDIC Student Affairs Office.